elizarov/KEEP/proposals/extensions/serialization.md

 * **Status**: Submitted
 * **Prototype**: Partially implemented, shipped separately

-## Feeback
+## Feedback

-Original proposal and its discussion are held in this [forum thread](https://discuss.kotlinlang.org/t/kotlin-serialization/2063).
+The original proposal and its discussion are available in this [forum thread](https://discuss.kotlinlang.org/t/kotlin-serialization/2063).
 A lot of feedback is gathered in the repository [issues](https://github.com/Kotlin/kotlinx.serialization/issues?q=is:issue+label:design+).

 ## Synopsis

-Kotlin, starting from 1.2, offers support for multiplatform projects, and there is a need in multiplatform library for serialization.
+Kotlin 1.2 and later offers support for multiplatform projects, which creates a need for a multiplatform library for serialization.
-Since reflection is not available in common code, auto-generated code can help to reduce big amount of boilerplate which users need to write to serialize and deserialize classes.
+Since reflection is not available in the common code, auto-generated code can help to reduce the amount of boilerplate users need to write to serialize and deserialize classes.

-This proposal describes how compiler plugin can be used for this task, and offers a convention between compiler and runtime library [kotlinx.serialziation](https://github.com/Kotlin/kotlinx.serialization/).
-It consists of three parts: first briefly describes kotlinx.serialization framework, introduces core concepts and interfaces.
-Second covers code generation by plugin in details.
-Third reveals approaches to most common use-cases.
+This proposal describes how a compiler plugin can be used for this task, and offers a convention between the compiler and runtime library [kotlinx.serialziation](https://github.com/Kotlin/kotlinx.serialization/).
+It consists of three parts: first, it briefly describes the kotlinx.serialization framework, and introduces the core concepts and interfaces.
+Second, it covers code generation by the plugin in detail.
+Third, it reveals the approaches to solve the most common use-cases.

 ## Problems this proposal tries to solve

-1. Platform serialization mechanisms not always work well with Kotlin: [KT-7939](https://youtrack.jetbrains.com/issue/KT-7939), [KT-23998](https://youtrack.jetbrains.com/issue/KT-23998)
+1. Platform serialization mechanisms don’t always work well with Kotlin: [KT-7939](https://youtrack.jetbrains.com/issue/KT-7939), [KT-23998](https://youtrack.jetbrains.com/issue/KT-23998)
-1. Reflection API is not available in Kotlin/JS and Kotlin/Native, so it is impossible to use only runtime-based solution.
+1. Reflection API is not available in Kotlin/JS and Kotlin/Native, so it is impossible to use only a runtime-based solution.
 1. Kapt is not supported by Kotlin/JS and Kotlin/Native, so it is impossible to use annotation processing.
-1. Side code generators does not work well with incremental compilation and it is non-trivial to include them as build phase.
+1. Side code generators do not work well with incremental compilation and it is non-trivial to include them as a build phase.
 1. kotlinx.serialization alone requires a lot of boilerplate code.

-## Explicit goals of serialization framework
+## Explicit goals of the serialization framework
 * Provide single abstraction over various serialization formats.
-* Eliminate usage of reflection to be available on all Kotlin target platforms.
+* Eliminate usage of reflection for all Kotlin target platforms.
-* Work with speed comparable or bigger than traditional reflection-based solutions.
+* Work with speeds comparable to or better than traditional reflection-based solutions.
-* Provide mechanism for saving both class and its schema.
-Latter could be automatically generated from class' Kotlin source code.
+* Provide a mechanism for saving both a class and its schema.
+A schema could be automatically generated from a class' Kotlin source code.
-* Leverage other usages of the ability to traverse class data, like hashers, ORM, or lenses.
+* Leverage other usages of the ability to traverse class data: hashers, ORM, or lenses.

 ## Core API overview and mental model

-At a glance, kotlinx.serialziation tries to provide abstraction over different serialization formats by exposing API which can encode primitive types one-by-one.
-Compiler plugin can make proper usage of this API, since it knows everything about which fields a class consists of.
-In somewhat, this plugin could be equivalent to [parcelize plugin](android-parcelable.md), but for bigger API.
+At a glance, kotlinx.serialization tries to provide abstraction over different serialization formats by exposing the API which can encode primitive types one-by-one.
+A compiler plugin can make proper use of this API since it knows everything about which fields a class consists of.
+In theory, this plugin could be equivalent to [parcelize plugin](android-parcelable.md), but for bigger API.

-To support all use cases presented in corresponding section above, we make clear distinction between **serialization** process and **encoding** process.
-Here's our glossary:
+To support all the use cases presented in the corresponding section above, we make a clear distinction between the **serialization** process and the **encoding** process.
+Here are our definitions:

 * **Serialization** is a process of transforming one single entity to a stream of its elements.
-Each element is either a primitive or a complex entity, latter is transformed recursively.
-In the end, serializer emits a stream of primitive elements.
+Each element is either a primitive or a complex entity; the latter is transformed recursively.
+In the end, a serializer emits a stream of primitive elements.

-* **Encoding** is a processing of elements stream.
-In contrary to traditional definition of serialization, we don't say that encoder must write elements to some storage.
-It could do this (e.g. JSON encoder saves elements to string and encapsulates all knowledge about char encoding, delimiters, etc...), but it also could process stream in-memory to transform or aggregate elements.
+* **Encoding** is a processing of elements in a stream.
+Contrary to the traditional definition of serialization, we don't say that the encoder must write the elements to storage.
+It could do so (e.g. the JSON encoder saves elements to a string and encapsulates all the knowledge about char encoding, delimiters, etc...), but it also could process the stream in-memory to transform or aggregate the elements.

-> Inverse processes are called **deserialization** and **decoding** correspondingly.
+> Inverse processes are called **deserialization** and **decoding**, respectively.

-> Source code of API given here is not full and contains only declarations which need to be stable and discoverable by code generator.
-Other parts of library and additional interfaces methods are not connected with plugin and therefore are not included here.
+> The source code of the API given here is not full and contains only declarations which need to be stable and discoverable by the code generator.
+Other parts of the library and additional interfaces' methods are not connected with the plugin and therefore are not included here.

 ### Serializer interfaces

-Following interfaces are provided in the library to be implemented by serializer of particular class:
+The following interfaces are provided in the library to be implemented by the serializer of a particular class:

 ```kotlin
 interface SerializationStrategy<in T> {